FinTrak-Solutions/.github/profile/README.md

 * Frontend development and design guide: https://fintrak-solutions.github.io/Backend/frontend/

 # User Guide
-To help users better navitage through our tool, we would introduce how to explore our tools in this section.
+To help users better navigate through our tool, we would introduce how to explore our tools in this section.

 ## Authentication
 The authentication tab provides login and signup functions.